Adopt-A-Highway

 The Adopt-A-Highway Volunteer Program includes:

-• NYC DOT posts a Beautification sign acknowledging the volunteer
+• NYC DOT installs and maintains a Beautification sign acknowledging the volunteer

 *Planting types must be approved by NYC DOT Adopt-A-Highway staff.